 OHA is beginning a process to review and revise other health benchmarks.
 If OHA revises other benchmarks as part of that process, the updated data could be incorporated into the art glass rule in a future rulemaking.

-340-244-9050(3)(a)(G) of the proposed rules includes a selenium health benchmark set at 710 ng/m3 on a 24-hour average basis.
-OHA has indicated that this number is very conservative and is likely to be revised upward when they complete their review process.

 Comment: Health-based